Dear Church, It’s time to stop playing defense

 quarterback, american football, sport-4020388.jpg

-And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.”
-Jesus to Peter in Matthew 16:18
+And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.
+Matthew 16:18

-And many pastors are reeling, running from one dumpster fire to the next trying to throw a cup of water on each of them.
-And all to no avail.
+And many pastors are whirling, running from one dumpster fire to the next trying to throw a cup of water on each of them.
+But, as the church, we often forsake “playing offense” when it comes to youth ministry.

-Now is the time to mobilize your congregation to advance the Gospel.
-Now is the time to energize your people to share the cure for racism, division, confusion and delusion.
+Now is the time to mobilize your congregation and your youth group to advance the Gospel.
+Now is the time to energize your people to share the cure for racism, division, confusion, and delusion.

-I saw this in my own family growing up.
+I saw this play out in my own family growing up.
 My family and our neighborhood was a violence-drenched mess.
-My uncles were so violent that the Denver mafia nicknamed them “The Crazy Brothers.”
+My uncles were so violent that the Denver mafia nicknamed them “the crazy brothers.”
 To add insult to the real possibility of injury our very Welsh and very white family was right in the middle of a largely Latino community.
 Suffice it to say that our streets and hearts were rife with racism.

-But then a hillbilly preacher nicknamed “Yankee” reached out to my family with the Gospel and one by one the root of evil in the hearts of “The Crazy Brothers” not only got cut, but replaced with Jesus, who was nicknamed “The True Vine” in John 15:1-8.
+But then a hillbilly preacher nicknamed “Yankee” shared the Gospel with my family and one by one the root of evil in the hearts of “the crazy brothers” not only got cut, but replaced with Jesus, who was nicknamed “The True Vine” in John 15:1-8.
 Soon, racism was replaced with relationships and violence replaced with victory through Christ!

-I wrote extensively about this in my upcoming book that releases November 9th through Tyndale, Unlikely Fighter: The Story of How a Fatherless Street Kid Overcame Violence, Chaos and Confusion to Become a Radical Christ Follower.
+I wrote extensively about this in my book, Unlikely Fighter: The Story of How a Fatherless Street Kid Overcame Violence, Chaos and Confusion to Become a Radical Christ Follower.

 This book demonstrates the power of playing offense (sharing the Gospel and mobilizing believers to share the Gospel) over defense.
 There’s no defensive strategy in the world (prison, rehab, moral education, etc) that could have rescued my family.
 But the Gospel turned my family from street fighters into street preachers, almost over night.